chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

-For Yocto, EVerest offers "`meta-everest <https://github.com/EVerest/meta-everest>`_"; a Yocto meta layer that can be used to integrate the EVerest charging stack into a platform-specific firmware image. chargebyte utilizes this layer to produce firmware images suitable for Charge Control C. Detailed instructions on how to integrate EVerest into a Charge Control C firmware image can be found on `GitHub <https://github.com/chargebyte/chargebyte-bsp/tree/kirkstone-everest>`_.
+For Yocto, EVerest offers "`meta-everest <https://github.com/EVerest/meta-everest>`_"; a Yocto meta layer that can be used to integrate the EVerest charging stack into a platform-specific firmware image. chargebyte utilizes this layer to produce firmware images suitable for chargebyte hardware platforms.
+Detailed instructions on how to integrate EVerest into a chargebyte firmware image can be found on `GitHub <https://github.com/chargebyte/chargebyte-bsp/tree/kirkstone-everest>`_.

-For setting up a use case with EVerest, such as basic PWM charging, a YAML configuration file is needed.
+For setting up a use case with EVerest, such as basic setup for AC or DC charging, a YAML configuration file is needed.
 Various example configurations, including those for software-in-the-loop tests, can be found in the "`config <https://github.com/EVerest/everest-core/tree/main/config>`_" folder of the everest-core repository.

 Below is an example configuration file provided by chargebyte in its images:

 .. literalinclude:: _static/files/bsp-only.yaml